Creating pages or creating experiences?

 - Market research.
 Sites like Think with Google, eMarketer, Nielsen Newswire, research papers in Google Scholar search (tip: if you find a research paper in here that costs money, try searching for the name of the paper in Google web search, optionally with filetype:pdf – you might find it indexed somewhere).

-- Site feedback: Get feedback on your own site.
-Add UserVoice to collect feedback, conduct onsite surveys, conduct surveys via SurveyMonkey, conduct focus groups, run site tests for $39 a head on usertesting.com.
+- Site audit & feedback: Audit your content to see where you’re currently getting the most shares, links and traffic via Ahrefs.
+Get feedback on your own site.
+Add UserVoice to collect feedback, conduct onsite surveys, conduct surveys via SurveyMonkey, lead focus groups, run site tests for $49 a head on usertesting.com.

-- Feedback on competitors: Conduct surveys via SurveyMonkey, conduct focus groups, run site tests on competitor sites for $39 a head on usertesting.com, look at what the most linked-to pages are on competitor sites, get insights on what’s popular in competitor social networks with SimplyMeasured competitive analysis reports, do a site:uservoice.com query to see if your competitors are using UserVoice, where the feedback is oftentimes indexed (on subdomains) for all to see, run social sentiment reports with tools like NetBase or Radian6 (both more enterprise-level tools – but smoke em if you’ve got em).
+- Feedback on competitors: Review your competitor’s top content – what are they doing to get shares and links?
+Do a site:uservoice.com query to see if your competitors are using UserVoice, where the feedback is oftentimes indexed (on subdomains) for all to see, run social sentiment reports with tools like NetBase or Radian6 (both more enterprise-level tools – but smoke em if you’ve got em).

 2. Know your goals